Joblyn/Joblyn/README.md

 # 💫 About Me:
 Hi there!
 I’m a Software Engineer.
 I develop awesome, aesthetic, performant, and accessible user interfaces, to improve the experience of users on the web, and help businesses thrive.
 I build agile software applications, using modern technologies and best practices to enhance code quality, while ensuring optimum functionality.
 I also write technical articles and speak at tech events as a means to share my knowledge and experience with the global tech community.

-# 💻 Techonlogies I work with:
+# 💻 Technologies I work with:
 ### Frontend
  ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
  ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)